havvavural/1-Intro-to-Finance-Homework/.ipynb_checkpoints/README-checkpoint.md

 * How did the idea for the company (or project) come about?

 JPM Coin is a digital coin created to make fast payments via blockchain technology.
-Exchanching value between two parties using blockchain requires a digital currenty, so JP Morgan created the JPM Coin.
+Exchanching value between two parties using blockchain requires a digital currency, so JP Morgan created the JPM Coin.

 * How is the company funded?
 How much funding have they received?